scuzzydude/asimov/asimov.md

 He'll nod, appreciating the immense technological change between his day and mine.

 "Yo, old man, why you care about rebounding so much?
-My curry[^37] never misses?"
+My curry[^40] never misses?"

 "Kid, let me tell you about the Worm.
 Back when I was a kid, the Korean peninsula was divided into two countries.
 There was this kid from Texas, like you and me\...."

-[]{#_Appendix_A_– .anchor}
+#

+# Terminology

+# Bibliography

 # Appendix A -- Scoot protocol requirements

+#  [TBD]{.mark}

-Staking agreements -- pledges running software join staking groups to share decentralized redundancy of the scoot-chain.
+-   [Staking agreements -- pledges running software join staking groups to share decentralized redundancy of the scoot-chain.]{.mark}

+-

+# Appendix B -- Asimov Distribution Schedule

+# Appendix C -- Scoot Name Server Entires

 [^1]: Intervention from the government with fiat.
 Cypto hasn't been able to keep its value through a pregnancy, much less a generation.